Interested in this innovation?

 Aline Sara, Co-founder, NaTakallam

-Conflict in the Middle East, particularly in Syria, has triggered the worst refugee crisis since World War II.
-There is a need to better understand this part of the world and to encourage young people worldwide to get involved and support refugees.
+Worldwide, there is a need to better understand the refugee crises and to encourage young people worldwide to get involved and support refugees.
 For the displaced people, their situation can be compounded by restrictions on their right to work, leaving them unable to earn a living.
-Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or Arabic culture.
+Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or cultural differences.

-Refugee conversation partners gain much needed access to income, as well as training and transferrable skills.
-Language learners get to learn and practice Arabic skills from a native speaker, who can also offer an insight into the culture of the region.
+NaTakallam was born in 2015 with Arabic conversation partners from Syria, we have now expanded to offer Arabic, French, Persian and Spanish conversation sessions -- with conversation partners from Francophone countries, Latin America, the MENA region, as well as Afghanistan & Iran.
+Refugee conversation partners gain much needed access to income, as well as training and transferable skills.
+Language learners get to learn and practice Arabic, Spanish, French or Persian skills from a native speaker, who can also offer an insight into the culture of the region.
 The lessons are organised in a flexible and tailored way, at an affordable price.
-Language learners are typically individual adults, although NaTakallam has also partnered with K12 institutions and colleges to provide group instruction.
-A teaching support system is being developed to train tutors, to ensure high retention rates and student satisfaction.

-NaTakallam can also be used to teach global citizenship and increase intercultural understanding.
-One school in Hong Kong used NaTakallam to support their learning about migration.
+NaTakallam has programs for individual adults language learners, as well as for universities and school partners.
+School sessions can also be held in English and can be used to teach global citizenship and increase intercultural understanding.
+For example, one school in Hong Kong used NaTakallam to support their learning about migration.
 4th graders were able to talk to displaced people via Skype and hear their stories directly, bringing the issue of forced migration to life and helping the student to contextualize and understand the issue more deeply.
 This type of learning can also be an opportunity to explore empathy and promote responsible global citizenship.
 NaTakallam works closely with teachers and instructors at all levels to ensure that the school’s needs are met, by assigning refugee conversation partners to the school based on the saliency of their stories to the specific subject matter and context

 In 2016, NaTakallam was winner of the World Bank Youth Summit ‘Rethinking education for the new millennium’ award and this year, it was selected a top 5 idea among 650+ submissions in the Bridgebuilder Challenge a collaboration between GHR Foundation and OpenIDEO that recognizes development solutions through open innovation at the intersection of peace, prosperity and the planet.

-Over 1,500 people have engaged in more than 13,000 hours of NaTakallam sessions and refugees have generated over 150,000USD through their work on the platform.
-NaTakallam has also partnered with over a dozen universities.Scalability
+Over 6,000 people have engaged in more than 30,000 hours of NaTakallam sessions and refugees have generated over $600,000USD through their work on the platform.
+NaTakallam has also partnered with over a hundred schools and universities worldwide.

 The service currently offers only Arabic, while the long term goal is to expand to other languages.
 There are 65 million displaced people in the world today who speak multiple languages.